A Healthy Post Hysterectomy Diet Plan – The Ultimate Guide

 ✔ Fresh Fruit Juices: Juices made from fresh fruits like oranges, grapefruits, and berries can provide hydration, essential vitamins, and antioxidants.

 Remember to listen to your body’s thirst cues and drink fluids regularly.
 Be cautious with caffeinated and sugary beverages, which can dehydrate the body.
-For staying hydrated, water is your best bet.
+Water is your best bet for staying hydrated.

 What are some recommended meal ideas for the post-hysterectomy diet?